aws-samples/lambda-config-injector/README.md

    - ENV_VAR = "{{inject:secretsmanager:secret-id:SecretString:json-key}}"
    - *secret-id*: the ARN or name of the secret
    - *json-key*: The key name of the key-value pair whose value you want to retrieve
-2. add the injector and a wrapper script to the lambda function
+2. add the injector and a wrapper script to the lambda function as a layer
-3. give the lambda function to read the secrets from Secrets Manager
+3. give the lambda function permission to read the secrets from AWS Secrets Manager

 ## Example